The following snakes have been photographed and identified on our Estate. As we find more species, these will be added.

 Breeding habits: Viviparous.
 Birth is given in late summer to between 25 and 50 (even up to 95) offspring.
 The young varies in length of between 20-31cm.

-Danger to the human-race: Non-toxic but adults can give a very painful bite.
+Danger to the human-race: Non-venomous but adults can give a very painful bite.

 Common Wolf Snake (Lycophidion capense)